VincentGurgul/transformers/4_Machine_Translation/README.md

 ├── Machine_Translation.ipynb     # jupyter notebook on machine translation
 ├── README.md                     # this readme file
 ├── requirements.txt              # requirements file for the notebook
-└── test_dataset.parquet          # WMT16 test dataset of German-English sentence pairs
+├── results.txt                   # results of the model comparison as text file └── test_dataset.parquet          # WMT16 test dataset of German-English sentence pairs
 ```